Krithika-AiDev/pytesseract-invoice-extractor/README.md

 ## Overview

-**tesseract-invoice-extractor** streamlines the process of converting invoice images into structured text data.
-Built on Python and Tesseract OCR, it features a simple Streamlit web interface and customizable parsing logic tailored to your invoice layouts.
+**pytesseract-invoice-extractor** streamlines the process of converting invoice images into structured text data.
+Built on Python and Tesseract OCR, it features a simple Streamlit web interface and custom parsing logic for different invoice layouts.

 ---